Skip to content

 Any MCP bundle that declares UI resources and placements becomes an MCP App.
 See MCP Apps for the full concept and MCP App Bridge for the implementation protocol.

 This means NimbleBrain is both an MCP client (connecting to installed bundles) and an MCP server (exposing composed tools to external hosts).
-See MCP Endpoint for configuration and usage.
+See MCP Endpoint Reference for configuration and usage.